 Top Jordan Road Tripping Tips

 - Get a Jordan Pass.
-It includes your entry visa and hassle-free entry to most of the country’s most famous landmarks.
+If you’re staying more than 3 days, it includes your entry visa and hassle-free entry to most of the country’s most famous landmarks.

 - The currency is Jordanian Dinar $1USD=0.7JOD; Don’t always rely on ATMs working outside of Amman it’s wise to cash up at the start of your trip, or USD and Euro are easily exchangeable in larger towns.